-One major difference between the Web Applications and Desktop Applications is that Web Applications are stateless.
-That means a web application runs on client-side and communicates with server-side in a stateless manner.
+AJAX in Asp.net – One major difference between the Web Applications and Desktop Applications is that Web Applications are stateless.
+That means a web application runs on the client-side and communicates with the server-side in a stateless manner.

 For instance, when user signup with a website using registration form, user needs to fill up all the required details and submit that details to database server to complete the signup process.
 This all process works on client-server architecture.
-After filling all the details, user needs to submit the form data using submit button to the server and then server receives the request, validates data and communicate with the database server to store the information and sends the response back to the user on client web browser.
-This process requires postback to the server, and it cause to refreshing or reloading all the data of the web page again.
+After filling in all the details, a user needs to submit the form data using submit button to the server and then the server receives the request, validates data, and communicates with the database server to store the information, and sends the response back to the user on a client web browser.
+This process requires postback to the server, and it causes refreshing or reloading all the data of the web page again.
 So it dramatically effects on server load and slow server response time.
-On the other hand, with using AJAX we can achieve this without refreshing or reloading web page.
+On the other hand, by using AJAX we can achieve this without refreshing or reloading the web page.

 - AJAX is a web browser technology that independent of web server software